alechenninger/inkwell/notes/event_loop.md

 listeners to their related events.

 "X action taken.
 This caused: 1 ...
 2 ...
 3 ..."

+Event
+  catalyst: Event? // Maybe not nullable
+  summary: String // Or just use toString?

+EventContext

+But how?

+Around calling listener functions, track what event is being listened to When events are published, use this as cause, if one is set It would catch if events published during event listeners When outside calling listener, set current event to null or some root event.

+Maybe simpler:

+Event listeners get called with event anyway.
+We could wrap them in something that tracks the event(s) that were sent to it?

 ```
 var livingRoom = world.location();